Director

 David M. K. Sheinin

-Research interests: Latin American history and the international history of the United States with special interest in twentieth century Argentina, Venezuela, and Colombia.
-David’s current research focuses on human rights and dictatorship; boxing and society; and nuclear politics
+Research Interests: Latin American history and the international history of the United States, with a special interest in twentieth-century Argentina, Venezuela, and Colombia.
+Current research focuses on human rights and dictatorship; boxing and society; and nuclear politics.

 Robert Wright